Fate of many-body localization in an Abelian lattice gauge theory: Conclusions and outlook

 We further probe the local autocorrelation function of the diagonal operators $\Opots$ on elementary plaquettes, starting from randomly sampled typical Fock states whose average energies lie in the bin (of $4\%$ of the total bandwidth) that contains the highest number of energy eigenstates, as well as the infinite temperature autocorrelation that represents the average over the autocorrelations of all the Fock states.
 While the infinite temperature autocorrelation remains monotonically decaying in time for both weak and strong disorder (but still below $\alpha_c(L_y)$) and is rather featureless, resolving it into autocorrelations of individual Fock states shows increasing dynamic heterogeneity with increasing disorder.
 Since $\alpha_c(L_y)$ is a large disorder strength for this disordered $U(1)$ quantum link model, it provides an opportunity to study dynamical relaxations for a range of disorder strengths even before a many-body localization may set in.
-A particularly striking feature is the presence of certain Fock states where the time variation of $\Opots$ on some elementary plaquettes shows a regular oscillatory behavior that is dominated by only a few frequencies, somewhat reminiscent of oscillations induced by quantum many-body scars from specific initial conditions.
+A particularly striking feature is the presence of a fraction of Fock states, obtained from random sampling of such states where the time variation of $\Opots$ on some elementary plaquettes that form connected spatial regions shows a regular oscillatory behavior that is dominated by only a few frequencies.
 While the probability of encountering such Fock states from a random sampling is found to be small but non-negligible at $\alpha=12$ for thin ladders for different disorder realizations, it becomes much more significant for a larger disorder strength of $\alpha=30$ both for thin and wider ladders.
 For $\alpha=30$, these oscillations show an emergence of a plethora of time scales even in a single disorder realization which the infinite temperature autocorrelation fails to pick up.
+Furthermore, different plaquettes in these spatial regions either oscillate in phase or out of phase with respect to each other or have some common frequencies despite displaying different temporal dynamics.
+The presence of such dynamical behavior seems to be correlated to the weight in $p(\mathcal{D})$ near $\mathcal{D}=1/4$ for a given ladder dimension and disorder strength since that implies the presence of mid-spectrum eigenstates with small active regions embedded in an otherwise inert background.
+The in phase/out of phase behavior of $\langle \Opots (t) \rangle$ for different plaquettes in these spatial regions seems to be a direct consequence of the constrained nature of the Hilbert space.
 To the best of our knowledge, such dynamical behavior was not pointed out before in local operators for a strongly disordered system.